wallysuarez/ios-loops-lab/README.md

 The `break` statement stops the execution of a loop.
 After the loop is stopped the program goes on to the next statement outside the loop.

-The `continue` statement  tells the loop to stop at a certain iteration and start again at the beginning of the nexrt iteration throught the loop.
+The `continue` statement  tells the loop to stop at a certain iteration and start again at the beginning of the next iteration throught the loop.

 ***